 The Eagle’s Dream Cocktail

-Isn’t it nice when a cocktail name and appearance coincide to evoke something deeper in one’s mind than “Let’s drink ’til we can’t stand up!”
-The Eagle’s Dream is just such a cocktail and can be found in Harry Craddock’s The Savoy Cocktail Book from 1930.
+The Eagle’s Dream can be found in Harry Craddock’s The Savoy Cocktail Book from 1930.
 The cocktail utilizes violet liqueur and egg white.
 The resultant drink is a pale blue sky with a white, foamy cloud.

 Using eggs requires a little extra time if it is going to work properly.
 First, only use fresh eggs that have been refrigerated and dry shake the cocktail without ice to emulsify the egg and get it to mix with the other ingredients.
-If you separate the egg into a small bowl before adding it to the shaker, you can easily check for bits of egg shell, ensure that the egg is fresh, and whip it lightly with a fork which will assist with the emulsifying process.
-It’s a little extra work, but it is worth it.
+If you separate the egg into a small bowl before adding it to the shaker, you can easily check for bits of egg shell, ensure that the egg is fresh, and whip it lightly with a fork which will assist with the emulsifying process. (for more on using eggs in cocktails, see: How to Mix Drinks and the Clover Club Cocktail) It’s a little extra work, but it is worth it.
 And, no, your cocktail will not taste like egg.
 What the egg will do is thicken the drink slightly and meld the ingredients as no other method can.
 Also, it will create that beautiful, foamy white head atop the drink.

 1 egg (white only)